 Well, actually, you probably do …

-- If you have Google Analytics installed on your blog, as most blogs do, it will be storing cookies on your site visitors’ browsers, allowing your site visitor’s behaviour to be tracked.
+- If you have Google Analytics installed on your blog, as most blogs do, it will store cookies on your site visitors’ browsers, allowing their behaviour to be tracked.

-- If you have a contact form on your site, you will store email address on your computer.
+- If you have a contact form on your site, you will store email addresses on your computer.

 - If you allow comments on your blog, then you have people’s email addresses, website address, plus any information they choose to disclose in a comment.